Overview

 Wipe

-and dry the patient's lips and chin.
-Make the patient comfortable.
+and dry the person's lips and chin.
+Make the person comfortable.

 Performing Mouth Care